-To allow Active Directory authentication, you will need to check the Use Windows Authentication checkbox under the NT User Manager's AD Users tab.
+To allow Active Directory authentication, you will need to check the Enable Windows Authentication for this Domain checkbox under the User Manager's AD Users tab.
 Once checked, Cerberus will attempt to authenticate users from the domain listed in the Domain edit box.